brentmac94/ISQA-3420-A1/UseCases.md

 **Preconditions:**
   - Relevant file/package information is in the NIST Vulnerability Database and the Software Package Info Database is up and running (watch your use of CAPS)
-  - FOSSology is up and runnning

-**Main Success Scenario:** Corporate Developer recieves required OSS components based on corresponding request.
+**Main Success Scenario:** Corporate Developer recieves required OSS components based on corresponding project request.

-**Failed End Conditions:** Corporate Developer receives inaccurate or corrupt OSS components based on request.
+**Failed End Conditions:** Corporate Developer receives inaccurate or corrupt OSS components based on project request.

-**Trigger:** Corporate developer sends request for open source software license and vulnerability information
+**Trigger:** Corporate developer sends request for open source software project license and vulnerability information

 <br> <br>